Dante83/A-Starry-Sky/README.md

 `<sky-utc-offset>` | The UTC-Offset for this location.
 Negative values are west of the [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian), contrary to longitude values. **Note that UTC Time does not follow DST**
 `<sky-speed>` | The time multiplier used to speed up the astronomical calculations, or slow them down.

 The sister setting to the location tag is the time tag.
-At the very least, you will want to use this tag with the above tag to set the UTC offset of your location, which you can get with a simple google search, e.g. [What is the UTC offset of New York](https://www.google.com/search?q=what+is+the+utc+offset+of+new+york).
-Notice that the UTC offset for times west of the [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian) are negative, as opposed to positive.
+There are two strategies here.
+Either you wish to set the sky-time to UTC time and the sky-utc-offset to 0, or you wish to set the sky-time to your users location and set the UTC time to match.
+For instance, if you were setting up a user known to be in New York City, the local time on their machine is expected to be 4 hours behind UTC time.
+Furthermore, to match their location, you would also need to set their latitude and longitude to the location of New York City.

 ```html
 <a-scene>